mouse-reeve/recipes/markdown/cheese/vegan_garlic_herb_cheese.md

  - Soak the cashews in cool water for 12 hours in the refrigerator.
  - Drain the cashews and puree with the remaining ingredients.
  - Blend until very smooth, adding seasonings to taste.
- - Line a collander or seive with two layers of cheese cloth.
+ - Line a colander or sieve with two layers of cheese cloth.
  - Pour the mixture into the cheese cloth, and pull the corners of the cloth up, and tie to create a snug package.
  - Refrigerate for 6-12 hours until set, and the cheese has drained off excess liquid.
- - Unwrap gently, and move the cheese to a esrving platter.
+ - Unwrap gently, and move the cheese to a serving platter.
 Keep refrigerated.

 > Source: http://minimalistbaker.com/garlic-herb-vegan-cheese/